ZGCDDoo/statsfiles/README.rst

 python -m statsfiles iter_start --afm

-wherre iter_start is a int and --afm is optional
+where iter_start is a int and --afm is optional

 Make sure your default python is python3.